TechSavantis/polisparalela/site/content/thinks/planning-a-website-the-8-most-important-questions.md

 Use this guide before you start talking to web design companies and you'll be in a much stronger position to talk to them about what __you__ need.

-## How *Tomango* can help you
+## How *Polis Paralela* can help you

-*Tomango* builds beautiful, hard-working websites.
-If you would like to to talk to us about planning your next website, call us on 01273 814019 or email [hello@tomango.co.uk](mailto:hello@tomango.co.uk).
+*Polis Paralela* builds beautiful, hard-working websites.
+If you would like to to talk to us about planning your next website, call us on 01273 814019 or email [hello@polisparalela.com](mailto:hello@polisparalela.com).